Canva Review (2023) — All the Pros and Cons

 It has to be said however that only very simple websites can be created with the platform — you can build a one-page site ‘brochure’ site with Canva, but that’s about it.
 The sites that you can make with Canva look very professional and on-brand, but you can forget about incorporating things like a complex navigation structure or ecommerce into them.

 The site designer might be appropriate for some users’ needs, however — if all you need is a basic resume site with some copy and a few pictures, it’ll do the job fine.
-Over 900 web design templates are available which you can populate with website content easily.
+Over 3,100 web design templates are available that you can populate with website content easily.

 Canva website templates